osg-htc/docs/docs/resource-sharing/os-backfill-containers.md

 #### Bind mount

-As an alternative to using `cvmfsexec`, you may [install CVMFS]((../worker-node/install-cvmfs.md)) on the host, and volume mount it into the container.
+As an alternative to using cvmfsexec, you may [install CVMFS]((../worker-node/install-cvmfs.md)) on the host, and volume mount it into the container.
 Containers with bind mounted CVMFS can be run without `--privileged` but still require the following capabilities:
 `DAC_OVERRIDE`, `DAC_READ_SEARCH`, `SETGID`, `SETUID`, `SYS_ADMIN`, `SYS_CHROOT`, and `SYS_PTRACE`.

 Once you have CVMFS installed and mounted on your host, add `-v /cvmfs:/cvmfs:shared` to your `docker run` invocation.
-This is the [example at the top of the page](#running-the-container-with-docker), modified to volume mount CVMFS instead of using `cvmfsexec`, and using reduced privileges:
+This is the [example at the top of the page](#running-the-container-with-docker), modified to volume mount CVMFS instead of using cvmfsexec, and using reduced privileges:

 ```hl_lines="5"
 docker run -it --rm --user osg      \